rodrimati1992/const_format_crates/README.md

 - [`str_splice`]:
 Replaces a substring in a `&'static str` constant.

-### Rust 1.51.0

-By enabling the "const_generics" feature, you can use these macros:

 - [`map_ascii_case`]:
 Converts a `&'static str` constant to a different casing style, determined by a [`Case`] argument.